How can I increase the value of my artwork?

 What is the best surface to work on when using epoxy resin?

 - Though ArtResin epoxy resin can be used on anything from wood to fabric to canvas, to paper and ceramics, etc, if you are using a large quantity of ArtResin epoxy resin at once, you will need to apply it to something strong enough to hold its weight.
 A wooden panel is very strong and reliable under the weight of resin.

 What is the best way to mount paper or prints for use with epoxy resin?

 - How to Mount a Print to a Wooden Panel

 - Coating A Mounted Photo

 - If you are resining over a collage, watercolor paper or mixed media with white/light coloured paper, it is recommended that you mount the paper on a white surface.
 Depending on the paper you are using, your paper could turn slightly translucent under the resin, so if the surface underneath is white then your images will retain their true colors.
 It is always recommended that you try the resin out over your paper of choice first on a test surface.

 Why should I experiment with ArtResin?

 - As with most things, practice makes perfect.
-Your second ArtResin job will inevitably be better than your first.
+Your second project will inevitably be better than your first.
 The third resin job will be even better again!
 Keep in mind that you may not get everything perfect on your first try and that the best way to learn is to make mistakes so you can improve!
 Experimenting is both necessary and part of the fun of the creative process.

-How can I pack my ArtResin pieces without having anything stick to the top resin layer?
+After my resined pieces have fully cured, how can I pack them without having anything stick to the top resin layer?